lizmat/articles/cases-of-UPPER-13.md

 ## Turtles all the way down

 In Raku everything is an object, or can be thought of as an object.
-An object is an instantiation of a class.
+An object is an instantiation of a class (usually made by calling the `new` method on it).
 A class is represented by a so-called ["type object"](https://docs.raku.org/language/objects#Type_objects).
 Such a type object in turn is an instantation of a so-called [meta class](https://docs.raku.org/language/mop).
 And these meta classes are themselves built out of more primitive representations.

 > Going this deep would most definitely be out of scope for these blog posts.
 But yours truly does intend to go there at some point in the future.